Skip to main content

 3 mentions Positive Neutral Negative

-The game is well-optimized, avoiding common UE5 performance issues like excessive use of Lumen and Nanite that often cause graphical distortions.
-It delivers stable performance and lighting while maintaining immersive, visually pleasing graphics.
+The game is well-optimized, avoiding common performance issues often seen in UE5 titles with excessive use of Lumen and Nanite.
+It delivers stable graphics and lighting, providing an immersive experience without distracting performance problems.

-• “I was happy to see it wasn't a mess of an unoptimized UE5 game with unnecessary Lumen and Nanite, which too often lead to terrible performance and a load of temporal graphical distortion like is seen way too often these days.”
+• “I was happy to see it wasn't a mess of an unoptimized UE5 game with unnecessary Lumen and Nanite that too often leads to terrible performance and a load of temporal graphical distortion, like is seen way too often these days.”

 • “I was happy to see it wasn't a mess of an unoptimized UE5 game with unnecessary Lumen and Nanite, which too often leads to terrible performance and a load of temporal graphical distortion like is seen way too often these days.”